 A founder knows the company better than anyone.
 However, the founder’s story still needs to be translated into a format that buyers, lenders, investors, and acquisition committees can evaluate.

-This is where entrepreneur advisory becomes especially important.
+This is where M&A advisory services become especially important.
 A strong advisor helps convert the founder’s knowledge into a clear investment thesis.

 That may include explaining: